-Students develop essential diagnostic, therapeutic, and consultative skills through rigorous coursework, challenging practicum and internship experiences, and an applicable dissertation.
+Students in the Los Angeles Clinical Psychology program develop essential diagnostic, therapeutic, and consultative skills through rigorous coursework, challenging practicum and internship experiences, and an applicable dissertation.
 They graduate equipped with expert knowledge in theory, research, and practice in clinical psychology, and prepared to serve as lead practitioners and/or senior administrators in both educational and clinical settings.

 Clinical psychology students in the L.A.
 Campus program may apply to complete their clinical training hours at one of our own community counseling centers, two of Southern California's largest and most well-respected community counseling centers.
 Students learn marketing and operations related to running a private practice, provide individual and group psychotherapy services, and graduate with critical skills and connections, preparing them to sit for licensure and launch successful careers.

-Graduates of this program will be prepared to pursue positions as licensed clinical psychologists provided they pass the appropriate licensure examination and complete any state-required post-doctoral residency requirements.
+Graduates of the Clinical Psychology Psy.D. program in Los Angeles will be prepared to pursue positions as licensed clinical psychologists provided they pass the appropriate licensure examination and complete any state-required post-doctoral residency requirements.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to this campus.

 Students have the opportunity to choose from several concentrations.